 Once it is evenly distributed all over, you can move on to something else while you wait for it to dry.
 This should take about 24 hours.

-This next section is covering the basics of how to sand plywood.
+This next section covers the basics of how to sand plywood.
 This step is essential for the longevity of your plywood paint job.
 You might find it slightly laborious, but you have taken on a laborious job!
-There is an easier way for you to sand, and that is in the form of a power tool that specializes in sanding.
+There is an easier way for you to sand, using an orbital sander.

 Hopefully, you were heavy-handed with the joint compound and now you can smooth it down so that it is even more even when you look at it.
 Sand away to get rid of any extra joint compound, and smooth out any bumps, nicks, or creases that may have formed.
 Now, for the method of sanding.
-Maybe, you are new to this trade, or maybe you are an experienced woodworker (in which case you will confirm what we have to say), regardless, you must always sand using circular motions.
+Maybe, you are new to this trade, or maybe you are an experienced woodworker (in which case you will confirm what we have to say), regardless, you must always sand using circular motions from rough to fine grit sandpaper.
 This helps to avoid any visible strokes in your plywood’s surface which will hamper the even look and feel you’re trying to achieve.

 Make sure that you are wearing enough protective gear, particularly so for your eyes and mouth.
 This is because the joint compound is very dusty when it is sanded down, so ensure you have a respiratory mask and an eye mask